guiohm79/custom-gauge-card/README.md

 - Smooth and fluid value transitions
 - Dynamic shadow and lighting effects
 - **New:** Pulsating center shadow alarm for visual alerts
+- **Bidirectional display** for thermometer-style visualization with negative values
 - Customizable themes (light, dark, custom)

  **Zones and Markers**